'That 70s Show' actor Danny Masterson convicted on two rape counts

-A jury deadlocked on another charge that Masterson raped a third woman between 2001 and 2003, according to Greg Risling, a spokesperson for the Los Angeles County District Attorney's office.
+A jury deadlocked on another charge that Masterson raped a third woman between 2001 and 2003, said Greg Risling, a spokesperson for the Los Angeles County District Attorney's office.

-Masterson, 47, got his break-out role in the 1998 to 2006 television comedy series "That '70s Show," in which he played a rebel adolescent.
+Masterson, 47, got his breakout role as an adolescent rebel in the 1998 to 2006 television comedy series "That '70s Show."

 The actor had pleaded not guilty to the rape charges.